-(5) The TWU and the Company have agreed that a review committee will be established to review planned administrative changes to the negotiated Standard Mmedical Plan plan option. and for planned changes in the Point of Service Plan contribution rates, so long as Point of Service Plan continues to be offered.
-This committee will have the right of appeal to the Sr. Vice President - Human Resources in the event of a dispute.
+- (4) Part-time employees will be offered the same medical plan options as full-time employees at the same contribution rates. - (5) Notice of changes to the Value Plan will be provided to the TWU in advance of implementation. - (6) The TWU and the Company have agreed that a review committee will be established to review planned administrative changes to the negotiated Standard Mmedical Plan plan option. and for planned changes in the Point of Service Plan contribution rates, so long as Point of Service Plan continues to be offered.
+This committee will have the right of appeal to the Sr. Vice President Human Resources in the event of a dispute. - (7) The TWU and the Company will participate on a joint committee to develop programs and procedures which will reduce the rate of increase in costs in order to minimize the impact on employees.